Dual agency pros, cons, and considerations

 Get approved to see what you can afford

-Rocket Mortgage® lets you do it all online
+Rocket Mortgage lets you do it all online

-Are dual agents illegal in certain states?
+Is dual agency illegal in certain states?

 • Alaska